traveltoasiaandback.com

 Interestingly enough, the falls as an attraction, never really close.
 Our favorite time of day to visit is just after sunrise when few tourists or locals are about.
 Sunset is also a pleasant, quiet time to visit and take photographs.

-Like many of Vietnam’s tourist attractions, the entrance fee, 40,000 VND, is unbelievably inexpensive.
+Like many of Vietnam’s tourist attractions, the entrance fee, 50,000 VND, is unbelievably inexpensive.

 Things to do While Visiting Ban Gioc

-The waterfall, Ngum Ngao Cave, Truc Lam Phat Tich Pagoda and Khuoi Ky Stone Village collectively compose what is referred to locally as the Ban Gioc Tourism Complex.
+The waterfall, Ngum Ngao Cave, Truc Lam Phat Tich Pagoda, and Khuoi Ky Stone Village collectively compose what is referred to locally as the Ban Gioc Tourism Complex.

 Khuoi Ky Stone Village

 Khuoi Ky is a tiny village inhabited by friendly people from the Tay ethnic group.
 Primarily farmers, the Tay are well known for their skills as stonemasons and still practice a very traditional way of life.
-The village is particularly unique due to its architecture: stilt-house constructed of stones cut from local limestone.
+The village is particularly unique due to its architecture: stilt houses constructed of stones cut from local limestone.

 A number of families offer inexpensive home-stay in the village.